It’s all around us.

-I’ve never been a radical American exceptionalist.
+I’ve never been an American exceptionalist.
 I’ve never championed some over-the-top patriotic call, though, in my early teens, I do remember somehow believing we were the great heroes of the Gulf War.

 Yet, over the past few years, I’ve been moved towards quite a different perspective about war and violence.
 Again, not that I’ve been some blood-thirsty devotee of past days who has gone through some major Damascus Road conversion to pacifism.
 Very few reach that blood-lust level.
 But something has slowly changed with my outlook on war and violence.

 And this is not so much about not holding a particular position any longer.
 Rather it’s about being drawn into something, or someone, different.